-C445 Transcription (3 cr.)
+Transcription (3 cr.)

-C330 and C360 with a minimum grade of C. Develops greater competency in recording dictation and transcribing; qualifies the student for high-level positions of responsibility in secretarial work and business teaching.
+P: C330 and C360 with a minimum grade of C. Develops greater competency in recording dictation and transcribing; qualifies the student for high-level positions of responsibility in secretarial work.

 C446 Advanced Transcription (3 cr.)

 P: C330 and C445 with a minimum grade of C. Preparation of students for professional reporting, professional secretarial services, and supervision of secretarial departments in large firms; quality and quantity production of business communications and reports.